Skip to content

 image.png

-If there are no errors, it means the startup was successful.
-You can open http://your_ip:7899/v1/audio/speech in your browser to verify.
-If a result similar to the one below appears, it means the startup was successful.
+If there are no errors, the service has started successfully.
+You can verify by opening http://your-ip:7899/v1/audio/speech in a browser.
+If you see a result similar to the image below, it means the service is running.

 image.png